hbuck95/team-krypton/README.md

 Low fidelity wireframes designed during Sprint one. front-end in React.
 ![hf](/Docs/hfWireframe.PNG)
-High-Fidelity wireframes: Used for guidence and planning when developing the
+High-Fidelity wireframes: Used for guidence and planning when developing the Front-End in React.
 ### Final Appearance